 Gum Disease Treatment

-Periodontitis, or gum disease, is a prevalent yet damaging dental problem.
-Gum disease is caused by harmful bacteria that irritate and inflame the gums.
-We can provide scaling and root planing as well as antibacterial rinses to remove bacteria.
+Periodontitis, or gum disease, is a common yet damaging dental problem.
+Gum disease happens when harmful bacteria irritate and inflame the gums.
+Over time, gum disease can break down your soft tissues.
+We can provide scaling, root planing, and antibacterial rinses to remove bacteria and restore your gum health.

 TMJ Treatment

 When the temporomandibular joints that connect the jawbone to the skull are injured or under stress, patients can experience painful symptoms.
 TMJ disorders are bite disorders that lead to teeth clenching and grinding, facial pain, and jaw clicking and popping.
-We offer nightguards for patients who clench and grind their teeth as a result of TMJ.
+We offer nightguards for patients who clench and grind their teeth because of TMJ.

 Restorative Dental FAQs